Dries Buytaert

 This page is part of my digital garden.
 It is more like a notebook entry than a polished blog post.
 It's a space where I document learnings primarily for my own reference, yet share them in case they benefit others.
 Unlike my blog posts, these pages are works-in-progress and updated over time.
 Like tending to a real garden, I periodically refine its content.
 I welcome suggestions for improvements at dries@buytaert.net.

-Writing tests can be hard.
-The key is to get started.
-When I start work on a new Drupal module, I like to start off by adding a very simple test and making it pass.
+Writing tests can be hard, but the key is to get started and take that first step.
+When I start a new Drupal module, I begin with a simple test and make sure it passes.
 Once I have one simple test passing, it becomes easy to add more.
-The key is get started with the simplest test possible.
-This page explains how I do that.

 The most basic PHPUnit test for Drupal

-The most basic test looks something like this:
+The most basic PHPUnit test for Drupal looks something like this:

 <?php